Do you know the #1 reason ultrarunners drop out of a race?

 So let’s be honest: chugging olive oil and chewing through slabs of bacon might not be ideal performance food for ultrarunning.

-Ultra runner Chris D. wrote in to ask “I’ve just started reading the new Feed Zone Portables book, and I’m wondering if there are particular recipes that Allen and Biju have found that work better for ultra distance runners.
+Ultrarunner Chris D. wrote us to ask “I’ve just started reading the new Feed Zone Portables book, and I’m wondering if there are particular recipes that Allen and Biju have found that work better for ultra distance runners.
 I’m looking for a good place to start adopting real food instead of gels.”

 It’s important for runners to choose their workout snacks carefully because:

 Many runners turn to sports nutrition products because they’re easy to carry.
-But as we explain in the introduction to Feed Zone Portables, highly processed energy products often overload the gut, which dehydrates runners even more, causing bloating and discomfort, lengthening digestion time, and sometimes sending runners for the nearest public restroom.
-(Or in the case of ultra runners, the nearest tree, boulder, or squirrel.)
-Runners are especially prone to gut distress for all the reasons above; running is bouncy and it’s difficult to carry enough water to wash down bars and gels.
+But as we explain in the introduction to Feed Zone Portables, these highly processed products often overload the gut, which dehydrates runners even more, causing bloating and discomfort, lengthening digestion time, and sometimes sending runners for the nearest

-A 100-calorie bar requires 20 ounces of water to properly dilute for digestion.
+A 100-calorie bar, gel, or chew requires 20 ounces of water to properly dilute for digestion.

 The real food recipes in Feed Zone Portables have a high water content that makes life a lot easier for runners.
-Portables snacks are easier on the gut and digest more quickly.
+Portables snacks are easier on the gut and digest more quickly–and they taste better!
 Runners should still drink when they eat, but the amount of water needed will be more manageable.